seninp/saxpy/README.md

 	'abcba'

-3.0 Time series to SAX conversion with PAA aggregation (i.e., by "chunking")
+Time series to SAX conversion with PAA aggregation (by "chunking")
 ------------
 In order to reduce dimensionality further, the PAA (Piecewise Aggregate Approximation) is usually applied prior to SAX: